tagomaru/truffle-sca2t/README.md

 $ truffle run mythx fileA.sol fileB.sol
 ```

-You can set multiple files, however this command automatically search dependencies.
+You can set multiple files, however this command automatically searches dependencies.
 For example,

 A.sol
 ```solidity